 Staying at a school

 Being based at a school during the Gothia Cup is a lively, active experience.
-It probably gives you the very best opportunities to make contacts with new football friends during the Gothia Cup.
-There can be teams from many different countries and parts of the world staying in the same school corridor.
+It probably gives you the very best opportunities to make contacts with new football friends during Gothia Cup.
+There can be teams from many different countries and parts of the world staying in the same school.
 This is one of the privileges of being involved in the Gothia Cup, but it also makes demands of us all to show respect for one another.